Home Teaching Telangana social welfare schools are coaching boys about menstruation and consent

 by Lisa A. Yeager

-Though the lads are excluded from this dialogue, menstruation turns into all but an open mystery, regularly becoming a remember of disgrace for the girls.
-To cope with this, VOICE 4 Girls had organized ‘Fireflies’, a camp for boys to speak about problems like consent, reproductive fitness, intellectual fitness, and so on.]
-Vijay’s video becomes shared on Twitter with the aid of RS Praveen Kumar, secretary of TSWREIS as well as TTWREIS, who stressed that empowerment of ladies couldn’t be completed without instructing men about gender and empathy too.
+Though the lads are excluded from this dialogue, menstruation turns into all but an open mystery, regularly becoming a remembrance of disgrace for the girls.
+To cope with this, VOICE 4 Girls organized ‘Fireflies’, a camp for boys to speak about problems like consent, reproductive fitness, intellectual fitness, and so on.]
+Vijay’s video was shared on Twitter with the aid of RS Praveen Kumar, secretary of TSWREIS as well as TTWREIS, who stressed that empowerment of ladies couldn’t be completed without instructing men about gender and empathy too.

 What happens at the camps?

-For example, to provoke a verbal exchange around consent, counselors facilitate a pastime in which college students split into agencies and give you a skit about making and serving tea.
-The round conversation consent begins by facilitating a discussion about the soreness of having someone impose a drink when they do not want it, after which movements on to things like giving hugs and organizing bodily touch.
+For example, to provoke a verbal exchange around consent, counselors facilitate a pastime where college students split into agencies and give you a skit about making and serving tea.
+The round conversation consent begins by facilitating a discussion about the soreness of having someone impose a drink when they do not want it, after which movements move on to things like giving hugs and organizing bodily touch.
 Boys are encouraged to empathize with women’s stories in such eventualities.

 A secure area

-Why communicate to boys?
+Why communicate with boys?

-VOICE four Girls conducts pastime-based camps in government and inexpensive private schools for 12 to fifteen-year-olds, addressing subject matters like fitness, protection, and future planning, while simultaneously constructing English speak me abilities and important thinking.
+VOICE fFourGirls conducts pastime-based camps in government and inexpensive private schools for 12 to fifteen-year-olds, addressing subjects like fitness, protection, and future planning while simultaneously constructing English speak-abilities and important thinking.
 It has, in particular, worked with adolescent girls from Telangana Social Welfare Schools for the past five years.
-However, while carrying out co-ed workshops in the beyond, camp counselors felt the need to speak to boys approximately ladies’ experiences, says Anusha Bharadwaj,
+However, while carrying out co-ed workshops in the beyond, camp counselors felt the need to speak to boys about ladies’ experiences, says Anusha Bharadwaj,

 VOICE 4 Girls Executive Director.